incrediblesound/weirdo/README.md

 sys.out[ result  ]  // print the value of result to the console (which is 13 btw)
 ```
-That main file doesn't look much like JavaScript does it.
+That main file doesn't look much like JavaScript does it!
 A Weirdo main file contains three different kinds of basic expressions:

 ###Instance
 ```code